pbecchi/SensorServer/README.md

 ####Routines available for special computation :

--ETo (evotranspiration water lost during day)computations using data from local or remote weather stations: the required sun radiation is obtained from WU station (if "solarradiation" is available) or from kw produced by SOLAR PANEL (if available provide input data for calculation to correct for panel location,inclination & azimuth) least square smooting routines to interpolate sensor inputs.
-Require as input values that are averaged for last hour (names must mach first column names: WU parameters names):
+-ETo (evotranspiration water lost during day)computations using data from local or remote weather stations: the required sun radiation is obtained from WU station (if "solarradiation" is available) or from kw produced by SOLAR PANEL (if available you should provide  panel location,inclination & azimuth to compute a correction factors)
+Required input values to be read every 6 minutes  (names must mach first column names: WU parameters names):

     -temp_c             measured    temp [centigrade],
     -relative_humidity  humidity[%],